blubits/commentbotph/README.md

 ## What?

-In more technical terms, it's a Twitter bot that generates (usually) nonsensical tweets based on comments from the following Facebook pages:
+In more technical terms, it's a Twitter bot that generates (usually) nonsensical tweets based on popular Philippine bloggers and news pages.
+You'll notice that some tweets have a pro-administration slant: that's just the nature of the Facebook comment section these days.

-* GMA News
-* ABS-CBN News
-* Rappler
-* InterAksyon

 The bot uses a Markov chain to generate tweets.

 ## Setup

 This project requires the following modules:
+* `facebook-sdk` >= 3.0.0
 * `markovify`
-* `facebook-sdk` >= 3.0.0
+* `requests`
 * `tweepy`
-* `requests`

 The main program is in `combot.py`.
 It's missing a few variables that should be defined in a `key.py` file, detailed below:
 * `FB_SDK_VERSION` - Facebook SDK version to use. v2.7 recommended.